tajpouria/algorithms-and-data-structures-cheat-sheet/README.md

 ### terminology

--   root : top node of tree
+-   root: top node of the tree
--   child : a node directly connected to another node when moving away from root
+-   child: a node directly connected to another node when moving away from the root
--   parent : the converse notion of a child
+-   parent: the converse notion of a child
--   sibling : a group of nodes with the same parent
+-   sibling: a group of nodes with the same parent
--   leaf : a child with no children
+-   leaf: a child with no children
--   edge : connection from two node
+-   edge: connection from two-node

 ### binary search tree

 -   every parent node has at most **two** children
--   every node to the **left** of parent node is always **less** than the **parent**
+-   every node to the **left** of the parent node is always **less** than the **parent**
--   every node to the **right** of parent node is always **greater** than the **parent**
+-   every node to the **right** of the parent node is always **greater** than the **parent**

 ```typescript
 class _Node {